danielshervheim/danielshervheim.github.io/_coursework/CSCI 5611/3 Fluid Simulation.md

 # Fluid Simulation

-In spring 2019 I took **Animation and Planning in Games** with Dr. Stephen Guy.
-I wrote this fluid simulation for his course.
+A project for Dr. Stephen Guy's class **Animation and Planning in Games**.

-Our directive was to implement a physically-based simulation in real-time.
-I chose to offload the simulation to the GPU via compute shaders.
-This allowed me to simulate a 1024 × 1024 grid in real-time.
+Our directive was to implement a real-time physically-based simulation.

 ## Media